Qatar Grand Prix Travel Guide

 Grand Prix

 The Lusail International Circuit has hosted the Qatar Grand Prix since 2021.
-After a brief hiatus, making way for the FIFA World Cup, the Grand Prix rejoins the Formula 1 calendar under a 10-year contract
+After a brief hiatus in 2022, making way for the FIFA World Cup, the Grand Prix re-joined the Formula 1 calendar under a 10-year contract

 The Qatar Grand Prix is the third night race on the Formula One calendar, following Singapore and Bahrain.
 It’s a feature which adds an extra layer of excitement and spectacle to the event; flying sparks enhance the already immense sense of speed.

 The track is just outside of Doha, in Lusail, a city planned to be one of the world’s most advanced and sustainable in the world.
-It’s just a short drive from Doha, the capital of Qatar, known for its modern architecture, shopping, and dining options.
+Doha, the capital of Qatar is known for its modern architecture, shopping, and dining options.

 The Qatar Grand Prix is a relatively new addition to the Formula 1 calendar.
 But with its challenging circuit, and location in a rapidly developing city, it promises to be an exciting event for years to come.